 But the good news is that our bespoke event designers at Story have the experience and expertise to deliver high impact conferences in the new virtual and hybrid worlds.

-Led by our talented Production Manager, Harry Butcher, our in-house Story Studio team have recently delivered live and recorded video content for brands including Waitrose and Together for Short Lives, offering content filming and editing services that can be delivered at our Story HQ Studio, clients’ offices or on larger stage sets at outside studios or hybrid safe venues.
+Led by our talented Production Manager, Harry Butcher, our in-house Story Studio team have recently delivered live and recorded video content for brands including Waitrose & Partners and Together for Short Lives.
+We are delighted to be able to offer content filming and editing services that can be delivered at our Story HQ Studio, clients’ offices or on larger stage sets at outside studios or Covid-safe venues.

-Whilst the layout of the virtual world may differ slightly, we still pride ourselves on the attention to detail and relationships we’ve built and continue to build with our clients and supplier partners, taking these events online is no different to the live format.
+Whilst the format of the virtual world may differ slightly, we still pride ourselves on the attention to detail and relationships we’ve built and continue to build with our clients and supplier partners, the process in taking these events online is no different to the live format.

 And, should you need any added extras to your event, we also offer a full conference support box including design and mailing services which include snacks, drinks and team building activity ingredients.